Below are some of our most commonly asked questions. If the answer to your question is not listed, see our contact page for more info.

 Question: Why do you do the post CRWM event projects?

-Question: What all could be done for the projects?
+Question: What could the project look like?

-LEADING AN EVENT
+LEADING YOUR OWN EVENT

 Question: How do you choose the CRWM event location?